analyticsinmotion/create-images-with-dall-e-in-microsoft-word/README.md

 <!-- Installation -->
 ## 4. Installation

-There are 4 basic steps in order to add a ChatGPT button into Microsoft Word:
+There are 4 basic steps in order to add a DALL·E Image Generation button into Microsoft Word:
   1. Enable the Developer Tab
   2. Import the VBA script file
   3. Create the **Image Generation** button